Tue 8 Oct 2019 Evening Reception

 Helsinki city hall is located next to Market Square, address is Pohjoisesplanadi 11–13.

 European cities need to come together as a leading problem-solving network with active knowledge exchange and drive to create concrete solutions to globally critical challenges.
 The European community is built on the common values of peace, equality and joint liability.
 Our cities are the glue that makes sure these values stick and are progressively taken forward in our city strategies and plans and actioned so, that they have both global and local impact.

 During the first day, renowned experts on integration, urban policy and urban planning present their views on the power of co-creating our cities, the meaning of high quality urban environments and the rapid digital transformation reshaping our cities.
 How are we turning innovation and inspiration into lasting, positive impact in our cities?

 Moderators Tuuli Kaskinen & Henrik Suikkanen, Demos Helsinki

 Keynote 1: Urban Century?
 Territorial Politics as Integrative Approach

 Dr. Joan Clos, Former Executive Director of the United Nations Human Settlements Programme UN-Habitat

-Keynote 3: Co-creating the city: how to integrate long-term vision and local action
+Keynote 3: Co-creating the city: local action for global change

 Marko Peterlin, Co-founder and a director at IPop